 SUP RCC/14A1/109

-64 10.4 Members of the Union shall inform the Secretary-General of their approval of the International Telecommunication Regulations adopted by the Conference.
-The Secretary-General shall inform Members promptly of the receipt of such notifications of approval.
+64

 Reasons: Obsolete provision.

 (MOD) RCC/14A1/110

 APPENDIX 1

 General Provisions Concerning Accounting

 Discussion: Operating agencies interact not only on the basis of bilateral arrangements, but also without them.
 In the case of cooperation without an arrangement (e.g. on the basis of an “acceptance” agreement – request for service/delivery/submission of an account/payment), the ITRs play the role of such an agreement, determining the procedure governing the interactions, including rules and time-frames for the settlement of accounts and for questioning accounts.
 Article 6 and Appendices 1 and 2 are inextricably linked and contain cross-references.